Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

 and

-where $n_i\tr(\bfK)$ is an effective force constant, which depends on the number of immediate neighbours of the $i^{\mathrm{th}}$ atom, denoted by $n_i$.
-Equations~\eqref{eq: GPP_EVO_HARM} show that the mean mechanical displacement $\avg{\bfq}_i$ of atom $i$ is decoupled from its thermodynamic displacements $\Omega_i$ and $\Sigma_i$ for a harmonic potential field between the atoms.
+where $n_i\tr(\bfK)$ \Revision{serves} an effective force constant, which depends on the \Revision{number $n_i$} of immediate neighbors of the $i^{\mathrm{th}}$ atom.
+Equations~\eqref{eq: GPP_EVO_HARM} show that the mean mechanical displacement $\avg{\bfq}_i$ of \Revision{the $i^{\mathrm{th}}$ atom} is decoupled from its thermodynamic displacements $\Omega_i$ and $\Sigma_i$ for a harmonic potential field between the atoms.
 The resulting decoupled thermodynamic equations

 exhibit the following independent eigenvectors $(\bfphi_0, \bfphi_+, \bfphi_-)$ and corresponding eigenvalues $(\omega_0, \omega_+, \omega_-)$: